icopy-site/awesome-cn/docs/awesome/awesome-engineering-team-management.md

 - “[Good business mafias form](https://marker.medium.com/where-do-business-mafias-come-from-34f47b33eecd) when there's a group of people who all have to quit their job for reasons that are exogenous to their performance.
 In the case of Paypal, it was an acquisition; at Tiger Management, a few years of underperformance; at Drexel Burnham Lambert, an indictment.
 In Reliance's case, the core group of early employees fled the port of Aden due to unrest and the withdrawal of the British.” ([source](https://diff.substack.com/p/to-understand-jio-you-need-to-understand)) - And why mass exodus might be an opportunity for great new ventures.

 - “It was my experience that no single departure had any effect.
 Mass departures did, trends did, but one person never did, even when that person was a founder.” ([source](https://news.ycombinator.com/item?id=4324615)).

+- [As an Employee, You Are Disposable](https://nelson.cloud/as-an-employee-you-are-disposable/) - “It's okay to like your job and employer.
+Just understand that, as an employee, you are disposable.”
+Also: “This is not news.
+If you are loyal to your employer and do not own a significant part of the organization, then you should take a good hard look at why you're loyal -- and whether or not your employer is loyal to you in return.” ([source](https://news.ycombinator.com/item?id=40943681)).

 - [P.T.'s Hidden Meaning](https://www.youtube.com/watch?v=yr4RvdREwl8) - How Hideo Kojima creatively used a playable teaser as a way to bypass NDA and to tell he story about the turmoil at Konami leading to his leaving of the company.
 But that only works if you're an influential and popular game designer.